eigenfoo/eigenfoo.github.io/content/blog/static-site-typography.md

 You've heard of Butterick's [_Practical Typography_](https://practicaltypography.com/).
 You've read that [web design is 95% typography](https://ia.net/topics/the-web-is-all-about-typography-period).
 You have a static website.
-You've wanted to up your typographic game but have never had the time or patience.
+You've wanted to improve its typography but have never had the time or patience.
 If this sounds like you, you're in luck!

 A foreword: you can achieve almost everything I describe here by adding CSS in